elchericito/prive-docs/getting-started/installing-and-onboarding-to-prive.md

 ---
 description: >-
-  Installing and onboarding with Prive is a seamless process, whether you are new to subscriptions or migrating.
+  Installing and onboarding with Recurly Commerceis a seamless process, whether you are new to subscriptions or migrating.
 If you have any questions about the process, contact your CSM or cs@tryprive.com.
 ---